Monographs of the Archaeological

 MASF 5 Äikäs, T., 2015.
 From Boulders to Fells – Sacred Places in the Sámi Ritual Landscape

-MASF 7 Proceedings of the twin conference X Nordic Stratigrafimötet and XI Applications of the Scientific Methods in Archaeology.
-Forthcoming.
+MASF 7 Helsinki Harvest: Proceedings of the 11th Nordic Conference on the Application of Scientific Methods in Archaeology

 The publications are protected by copyright law.
 Reading and printing for personal use are allowed, commercial use is forbidden.